pranavsrathod/roller-coaster-splines/readme.md

-# CSCI 420 Programming Assignment 2: Simulating a Roller Coaster
+# Simulating a Roller Coaster
 #### Pranav Rathod
-#### psrathod@usc.edu

 ## Overview
-In this assignment, you will use Catmull-Rom splines along with OpenGL core profile shader-based lighting and texture mapping to create a roller coaster simulation.
-You will implement two shaders: one for texture mapping (to render the ground), and one for Phong shading (to render the roller coaster rail).
+In this assignment, I used Catmull-Rom splines along with OpenGL core profile shader-based lighting and texture mapping to create a roller coaster simulation.
+I implemented two shaders: one for texture mapping (to render the ground), and one for Phong shading (to render the roller coaster rail).
 The simulation will run in a first-person view, allowing the user to "ride" the coaster in an immersive environment.
-As with the previous assignment, you will create an interesting animation after finishing the program itself.
-This time, the objective of your animation is to show off both your coaster and the features of your program.
+I also created an interesting animation after finishing the program itself.

 ## Setup